gdereese/abogado/README.md

     -v, --verbose             Enable verbose logging
     -h, --help                output usage information
 ```

+abogado reviews dependencies by reading the project-lock.json file for the specified package.
+Therefore, the package being checked
+MUST be installed prior to running this utility.

 Refer to licenses using their SPDX identifiers.
 The list of licenses available are here:
 https://spdx.org/licenses